Almograves/Isolani-LevelEditor/README.md

 # Isolani Level Editor

 A browser-based level editor for the game Isolani.
+This tool is not built for intuitive use!

 ## Features
 - Visual board and zone editing